-A minor power of attorney form gives a parent the ability to grant a trusted person with the right to take care of their child for a specific length of time.
+A minor power of attorney form gives a parent the ability to appoint a trusted person to take care of their child for a specific length of time.
 With power of attorney, the nominated person will have the ability to enroll the child in school, permit medical treatment, sign waivers, and provide for the child’s general welfare.

 Commonly used when a parent will be:

 - Traveling out of state or country without their child.

 - Moving to another city or state without their child.

 - New Hampshire